How to fix battery not charging on MacBook

 So, you've checked your hardware, and you've carried out a reset.
 It's time to investigate if it could be a software-related issue that's stopping your battery from charging.

-I like to use the Apple notarized application CleanMyMac X to help solve Mac problems.
-Its Maintenance module runs Maintenance Scripts, which can help to smooth out the performance of applications that behave with abnormally high CPU cycles and drain your battery.
+I like to use the Apple notarized application CleanMyMac to help solve Mac problems.
+Its Performance feature runs maintenance tasks, which can help to smooth out the performance of applications that behave with abnormally high CPU cycles and drain your battery.
 Here's how it works:

-Click View All Tasks and select Run Maintenance Scripts.
+3. Click View All Tasks and select tasks.

 Chargers and adapters can generate a considerable amount of heat when in use.
 If your charger is resting on something insulated, like a duvet, cushion, or blanket, it could overheat and automatically switch itself off.
 Always try to keep your adapter on a hard surface, left uncovered by heat-insulating items.